RobertoFalconi/HouseTemperatureMonitoring/README.md

 If you want to read a detailed description or a step-by-step guide to replicate this project, I suggest you to check out the Hackster link written below.

+Project for Pervasive Systems course of MSc in Engineering in Computer Science at Sapienza, University of Rome.

 # Useful Links
 LinkedIn profile:
 - https://www.linkedin.com/in/roberto-falconi